-That is, “If Coemgen had seen the ascetic practices of Brigid’s mentor, he would have approved.”
 The reference to “crosses” surely intends Coemgen’s routine practice of crosfigell, emulating Moses on the mountain; and “suffering” alludes to the pain he endured, mentioned in the Lives, as he undertook such rigorous discipline on behalf of his monks and others.

 Paul would have approved.
 He knew that we will not subdue our bodies for service to Christ in the ordinary time of our lives, unless we have first and frequently observed devoted time in prayer, meditation, waiting on the Lord, and listening to His Word.
 Jesus frequently retreated for seasons devoted to such ascetic practices, and it makes sense that we should do so as well.

 Spiritual strength for everyday living derives from strength and time devoted to spiritual exercises with the Lord.
 The great saints of the Celtic Revival understood and embraced such a lifestyle, and they encoded it in the rules for their monastic communities.
 The vision and resolve necessary for obeying God’s Word, and for bearing consistent witness for Christ and serving others in self-denying love, do not just happen.
 They must be cultivated, nurtured, and put in place by subjecting our bodies to our souls, and our souls to Christ’s Spirit and Word.